PROFINET Configuration Guide, Cisco Catalyst IE3x00, IE3400 Heavy Duty, and ESS3300 Series Switches

 Figure 1.
 PROFINET Device Roles

-PROFINET is designed to be the sole or primary management system platform.
-Because the I/O controller detects the switch with
+PROFINET is designed to serve as the sole or primary management system platform for industrial networks.
+It streamlines device

 An I/O supervisor is an engineering station, such as a human machine interface (HMI) or PC, used for commissioning, monitoring,